 The particular advantage of studying economics at City is the wide variety of applied subjects available, all of which reflect the strong research and consultancy interests of the faculty.

-Below are some of the courses that are expected to run for Study Abroad students in 2020/21:
+The following courses are expected to be available for study abroad students in 2020/21:

 |EC1003 Topics in Applied Microeconomics||EC1004 Topics in Applied Macroeconomics|